Canon 70-200mm f/4 L

 It is filled with black paint.

-The sample I was loaned needs to visit a service facility.
+The sample I borrowed needs to visit a service facility.
 It is out of alignment, so the entire left side is blurry at large apertures when tested.
 Therefore I'll skip my usual details until I get another sample.

 For normal, three dimensional subjects, like people, it's very sharp, and you'd never notice a problem.
 Here's an example: